Vinicius-Branco/pipeline-core/README.md

 - `STOP`: Halt pipeline execution
 - `CUSTOM`: Implement custom error handling logic

+## How It Works Under the Hood

+The pipeline is designed to process data through a series of steps, where each step can be executed independently and concurrently.
+Here's a breakdown of how it works:

+- **Independent Worker Services**: Each step in the pipeline has its own `WorkerService` instance.
+This allows each step to manage its own concurrency and execution independently.

+- **Concurrent Processing**: Within each step, multiple workers can operate concurrently, controlled by a semaphore that limits the number of active workers.
+This ensures that heavy processing tasks do not overwhelm the system.

+- **Parallel Step Execution**: While each step's workers operate concurrently, the steps themselves are processed in parallel.
+This means that as soon as one step completes, the next step can begin processing, allowing for a smooth and efficient data flow through the pipeline.

+- **Event Propagation**: The pipeline uses an event-based monitoring system to track the execution of each step.
+Events are emitted at the start and end of each step, allowing for detailed monitoring and logging of the pipeline's execution.

+- **Error Handling and Retries**: Each step can be configured with custom error handling strategies, including retries with exponential backoff.
+This ensures that transient errors do not halt the pipeline's execution.

+- **Type Safety**: The entire pipeline is built with TypeScript, providing type safety and ensuring that the data flowing through the pipeline is correctly typed and validated.

+This architecture allows for a highly scalable and efficient data processing pipeline, capable of handling complex workflows with ease.

 ## Contributing

 Contributions are welcome!
 Please read our [Contributing Guide](CONTRIBUTING.md) before submitting a pull request.